andrewflo/cse-531-logical-clock-project/README.md

 ## Quick Start

-From the project root directory:
+1. `git clone` the repo and `cd` into the repo directory
+2. `python3 -m venv env` to initialize the virtual environment

-1. Activate the virtual environment with: `source bin/activate`
+3. `source env/bin/activate` to activate the virtual environment
+4. `pip install -r requirements.txt` to install project dependencies
-2. Start the program with: `python main.py input.json`
+5. `python main.py input.json` to start the program
-3. The result will be written to the output file: `output.txt`
+6. The result will be written to `output.txt`

 ## Overview